koenrane/KR-new-site/content/game-theoretic-alignment-in-terms-of-attainable-utility.md

 $$
 s_i(\vec{a}) = u_i(\vec{a}) - u_i(\vec{a_0})
 $$

 A few quick observations, assuming $w$ is linear for convenience:

 - We trivially have $s_i(\vec{a}) \leq \max_{\vec{a}} u_i(\vec{a}) - u_i(\vec{a_0})$, and thus $\sum_i s_i(\vec{a}) \leq \sum_i \max_{\vec{a}} u_i(\vec{a}) - \sum_i u_i(\vec{a_0})$.
 By the Coordination Inequality, we have the stronger statement of $\sum_i s_i(\vec{a}) \leq \max_{\vec{a}} \sum_i u_i(\vec{a}) - \sum_i u_i(\vec{a_0})$.
 - There isn't a fundamental lower bound on $s_i(\vec{a})$ - players can (in theory) lose as badly as they want.
 - By definition of maxmin, if player $i$ plays a best response, then $s_i(\vec{a}) \geq 0$.
-Intuitively, we motivate using maxmin as the natural strategy profile by allowing the guarantee of nonnegative surplus.
+Intuitively, we motivate using maxmin as the natural strategy profile by allowing the guarantee of non-negative surplus.

 Analysis of surplus can be viewed through the lens of [bargaining theory](https://en.wikipedia.org/wiki/Cooperative_bargaining).
 The maxmin strategy profile $\vec{a_0}$ is a natural choice of threat point, since it's the optimal guaranteed outcome given no cooperation.
 Thus, players are "bargaining for surplus", with threat point of each player receiving zero surplus.